 Small or big, modern or traditional, it is one of those spaces where you wish to be left alone for some moments of deep reflection.
-No wonder pooja room designs are in high demand in 2021 and our readers have written to us asking for new inspirational ideas.
+No wonder pooja room designs are in high demand and our readers have written to us asking for new inspirational ideas.
 As we never disappoint them, here are five latest designs from Livspace and also notes on how to best use them.

 Pooja ghar design #1: For the big fat Indian family

 One look at this pooja ghar design and you’ll think you’re transported to an ashram.
 At a glance, it’s the carving on the wall that is the showstopper as it instantly makes the idol stand out.
 This pooja ghar is spacious and can accommodate the entire family for a pooja, and hence, the seating with floor cushions.
 Moreover, with that much space, you can easily have room for havans/yagnas on special occasions.
 Also, don’t miss the red-oxide flooring that is both traditional and affordable.

 Pooja ghar design #2: A mix of modern and traditional

 This modern pooja ghar with the colourful back panel is a great way to use wallpaper for a meditative vibe.
 The design makes smart use of typically traditional elements in modern ways.
 The metallic hanging bells and the inscription on the wall create a lasting and unique impression.
 Notice the glass false ceiling with the reflection of the pooja unit and the back panel?
 Gorgeous, isn’t it?

 If you have a spare balcony or a sunny corner at home, turn it into a pooja ghar like this.
 The natural light coming through the glass only accentuates its beauty.

 Pooja ghar design #3: The classic jharokha design